 Late on the night of September 7, 1940, a band of armed men, possibly in hoods, gathered outside the city jail in LaGrange, Georgia.
 Inside was a 24-year-old black man named Austin Callaway (also known as Austin Brown), who had been accused earlier that day of assaulting a white woman.
 That night the jail was in the hands of only one person, a 20-year-old jailer who was also operating the police radio.
 The men rushed in, forced the jailer to open Callaway’s cell and hustled him into a waiting vehicle.

 The police did not pursue or raise an alarm.
 They did not call the sheriff.
 They made no move to save Austin Callaway.
-The next morning a passerby found him on Liberty Hill Road, several miles outside town, bleeding to death from gunshot wounds to the hands, arms and head.
+The next morning a passerby found him on a road several miles outside town, bleeding to death from gunshot wounds to the hands, arms and head.
 He died a few hours later.

 The word lynching refers to any murder carried out by a group acting outside the law but with expectation of impunity.
 (It is not just death by hanging.)
 That definition fits Callaway’s death exactly.
 Police did not protect Callaway.
 They also failed to pursue the lynchers or investigate his death.
 There was no autopsy.
 There was no grand jury inquiry.
 In addition, the police chief faced no critical questions from the press or City Council.
 Giving assent by their silence, most white civic and religious leaders failed to speak out to condemn the lynching.